yash9111/questdb.io/docs/develop/connect.md

 ## HTTP REST API

-The HTTP interface that hosts the web console also provides a REST API for importing data and querying.
+The HTTP interface that hosts the web console also provides a REST API for importing data, exporting data and querying.

 ```shell
 curl -F data=@data.csv http://localhost:9000/imp
 ```

-Read our [REST tutorial](/docs/connect/rest) for code examples, and our [REST reference](/docs/reference/api/rest) for further details.
+Read our [REST tutorial](rest) for code examples, and our [REST reference](/docs/reference/api/rest) for further details.

 ## PostgreSQL Wire Protocol